- How is acute lymphocytic leukemia treated?

 People who get a donor's stem cells are given drugs to prevent rejection as well as other medicines if needed to prevent infections.
 Usually within a couple of weeks after the stem cells are given, they start making new white blood cells.
 Then they begin making platelets, and finally, red blood cells.

 Patients having SCT have to be kept away from germs as much as possible until their white blood cell count is at a safe level.
-They are kept in the hospital until part of the white cell count called the ANC reaches a certain number, usually around 1,000.
-After they go home, they will be seen in the outpatient clinic almost every day for several weeks.
-After that, they may make regular visits to the outpatient clinic for about 6 months, then their care may be given by their regular doctors.
+They are often kept in the hospital until part of the white cell count called the ANC (absolute neutrophil count) reaches a certain number, usually around 1,000.
+After they go home, they will be seen in the outpatient clinic often, sometimes almost every day for several weeks.
+After that, they may be able to space out their doctor visits.

 Some things to keep in mind

-Stem cell transplant costs a lot, often well over $100,000.
-It may involve a long hospital stay.
-Because some insurance companies see it as an experimental treatment, they might not pay for it.
-Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to tens of thousands of dollars.
+A stem cell transplant costs a lot, often well over $100,000.
+It may mean a long hospital stay.
+Insurance may not pay for all types of transplants.
+Even if they do cover the transplant, your co-pays or other costs could easily amount to tens of thousands of dollars.
 It is important to find out what your insurer will cover and what you might have to pay before deciding to have a transplant.

 Side effects of stem cell transplant

-Early side effects: Early side effects are much the same as those caused by any other type of high-dose chemo, such as nausea, vomiting, loss of appetite, mouth sores, and hair loss.
+Early side effects are much the same as those caused by any other type of chemo, such as nausea, vomiting, loss of appetite, mouth sores, and hair loss.
 Because of the high doses of chemo used, these can sometimes be severe.

 One of the most common and serious short-term effects is the greater risk of infection.
 Antibiotics are often given to try to prevent these infections.
 Other side effects, like low red blood cell and platelet counts, may mean the patient will need transfusions.